Evan Peters (Warren Lipka) in American Animals, dir. Bart Layton

 “This is not based on a true story” – we are dutifully informed upon embarking on this cinematic journey into the unknown.
 “This is (…) a true story” – the previous statement morphs in front of our very eyes, instantly questioning the viewers’ assumptions acquired as a result of their long-term exposure to popular culture.
 It is a crucial gesture, as it reveals the principles of the game we are about to play.
 Having uncertainty for its driving force, the narrative fiddles with senses, disputes memories and conjures impressions not only of the spectators but, more importantly, of its own protagonists, both on screen and in the so-called real world, where the events in question have originally unfolded.

 In 2004, four men in their early twenties, including two students of Transylvania University in Lexington, Kentucky, performed a heist of the School’s library containing extremely rare books, such as John James Audubon’s Birds of America and Darwin’s On the Origin of Species.
-Driven by boredom and hunger for excitement, the young perpetrators, enthralled by the plots of famous genre movies, such as Kubrick’s The Killing and Tarantino’s Reservoir Dogs, devised a largely impractical plan of action and heavily failed in confrontation with reality, ending up sentenced for seven years in a federal prison.
+Driven by boredom and hunger for excitement, the young perpetrators, enthralled by the plots of famous genre movies, such as Kubrick’s The Killing and Tarantino’s Reservoir Dogs, devised a largely impractical plan of action and heavily failed in confrontation with reality, ending up sentenced to seven years in a federal prison.

 It is precisely the sharp contrast between the prosaic nature of real crime experience and the sleek world of cinematic villainy that lies at the very core of the film’s appeal.
-Well versed in the realm of actuality, Layton makes a bold move of blending the two worlds into one.
+Well versed in the realm of facts, Layton makes a bold move of blending the two worlds into one.
 He achieves it by interviewing the now repented robbers and their families and alternating bits of their account with a filmic re-enactment of the reported events.
 Constantly switching between different points of view, the narrative unfolding on screen at once mirrors, completes and challenges the real men’s comically contradictory statements.
 Intentionally inconsistent and self-referential, it is revelatory of the volatile nature of memory and individuality of perception.
 The ambiguous picture of the past resulting from this highly creative process of cinematic deconstruction serves as an incentive for a deeper reflection on the nature of fact and subjectivity of truth.

 An intriguing meta-commentary on the substance of time and the mysterious ways in which our brains deal with visual data both in life and in film, American Animals provides, as well, a compelling diagnosis of the societal status quo.
 The film’s protagonists belong to the suburban American middle class.
 Although their family lives don’t always follow the prescribed ideal, none of the young men suffers from any kind of social pathology.
 Quite the contrary – all four are financially comfortable and one could even be regarded as exceptionally privileged.
 They do, however, suffer from the complex of provinciality, disillusion and insatiable thirst for novelty.
 The small town reality, where the only option of entertainment, beyond drinking in a bar, is setting a supermarket trolley on fire and watching it speed through a parking lot, frustrates them to the point of desperation.
 In search for an intangible thrill, they put all their energy into devising a heist plan.
 Peer pressure, urge to prove oneself and one’s masculinity, along with a typically unjustified conviction of own uniqueness (an undesired side effect of indulgent parenting) equally contribute to the final disaster.